 Simplifying the software development process for complex apps is one of the applications of Python.
-Developers implement SCons for the purpose of build control.
-They carry out automated continuous compilation and testing using Buildbot and Apache Gump.
+Developers implement SCons for the purpose of building control.
+They carry out automated continuous compilation and testing by using Buildbot and Apache Gump.
 Bug tracking and project management are done with Roundup and Trac.
-Data analysis and visualization are also possible through Python, simplifying the custom solution process.
+Data analysis and visualization are also possible through Python simplifying the custom solution process.

 Drop all your questions in our Python Community and start a discussion.

 Business applications are significantly different from web applications.
-These applications serve the requirements of an organization rather than individual users.
+Business applications serve the requirements of organizations rather than individual users.
 Organizations prefer Python due to their need for application scalability, extensibility, and readability.
-Tryton and Odoo are good examples of a platform that aids in developing such business applications.
+Tryton and Odoo are good examples of platforms that aid in developing such business applications.

 Business applications can get complicated as security and database handling capabilities are of utmost importance.
 Python can handle multiple database requests at once.

 Web Scraping Applications

 When it comes to extracting large amounts of data from websites, Python is a winner.
-This process of web scraping has proved to be very useful for pulling valuable information and making smart decisions.
-MechanicalSoup, Selenium, and Python Requests are some of the tools used to develop such applications.
+The process of web scraping has proved to be very useful for pulling valuable information and making smart decisions.
+MechanicalSoup, Selenium, and Python Requests are some of the tools that are used to develop such applications.
 Python makes it easy to write software that can handle large amounts of data.

 Register at Intellipaat, and enroll in its Selenium Training.

 Python language applications are also seen in the education sector.
 Python is such a huge part of the programming world today that it is considered a core language requirement for students in schools and colleges.
-Since its syntax is similar to English, it is an easy-to-learn programming language for beginners.
+Python is an easy-to-learn programming language for beginners since its syntax is similar to English.

-With a myriad of Python applications in the world of gaming, Data Science, Machine Learning, Deep Learning, Artificial Intelligence, etc., it is evident that its importance will increase more over the years.
+With a myriad of Python applications in the world of gaming, data science, machine learning, deep learning, artificial intelligence, etc., it is evident that Python’s importance will increase over the years.

 Grab high-paying analytics jobs with the help of these Top Python Interview Questions!